GarethRichards/Machine-Learning-CPP/Chapter3.md

 # Chapter 3
 The code written for chapter 1 was passable C++ but obviously not good enough for library code.
 You may ask why did I choose double rather than float as type to do the processing on?
 Perhaps float would be more efficient on your hardware?
 In this logic we have the justification for templates.
+Here is how we convert the Network class to a template:
 ```c++
 	template<typename T>
 	class Network {